-1. What data exactly does the National Pupil Database hold?
+1. What data exactly does the National Pupil Database (NPD) hold?

 A. From age 2-19, since 2000, any school pupil’s full educational record made up of i) personal data given to schools by parents including name and address and sensitive data like ethnicity and date of birth, and ii) the pupil data created by the school.
 It is a melting point of various different education data collections.